educata/everrest/docs/product.md

 ::: info NOTE
-if you want to use `sort_by` or `sort_direction`, you should use both, they are interdependance params.
+if you want to use `sort_by` or `sort_direction`, you should use both, they are interdependant params.
 :::

 ### Example